 The all-around best times to visit are spring and autumn, when temperatures are cool in the mountains and warm in the desert, but without extremes (although you shouldn't be surprised to get a bit of snow as late as Memorial Day in the mountains and thunderstorms in the desert Aug-Sept).
 Late spring and early autumn (specifically May and Sept) are also good times to save money -- low summer rates are still in effect at the desert resorts -- and to see the Grand Canyon when it's not its most crowded.
 In spring, you might also catch great wildflower displays, which begin in March and last until May, when the tops of saguaro cacti are covered with waxy white blooms.

-If for some reason you happen to be visiting the desert in July or August, be prepared for sudden thunderstorms.
-These storms often cause flash floods that make many roads briefly impassable.
-Signs warning motorists not to enter low areas when flooded should be taken very seriously.
+If you happen to be visiting the desert in July or August, be prepared for sudden thunderstorms and dust storms.
+Storms often cause flash floods that make many roads briefly impassable.
+Looks for signs warning motorists not to enter low areas when flooded, and take them seriously.

 Also, don’t even think about venturing into narrow slot canyons, such as Antelope Canyon near Page or the West Fork of Oak Creek Canyon, if there’s any chance of a storm anywhere in the region.
 Rain falling miles away can send flash floods roaring down narrow canyons with no warning.
 In 1997, several hikers died when they were caught in a flash flood in Antelope Canyon, and in 2009, a flash flood inundated the parking lot at Sedona's Tlaquepaque shopping center.